FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 doomed to fail.
 Each of these three steps needs to be completed, and we can

-either hope that this comes naturally or we can include it in our training on
+either hope it comes naturally or include it in our daily training.

 Comments